 - An electrical accessory Is a basic part used In wiring either for protection and adjustment or for the control of the electrical circuits or for a combination of these functions.

+- CR The Electrical accessories used in wiring installations are classified according to their functions and use as below.

-- - 3 1.
+- 3 1.
 Controlling accessories (Switches).

 - 2. Holding accessories (Lamp holders).

 - 3. Outlet accessories (Plugs & sockets, ceiling roses etc.).

 - 4. General accessories.

-- 5. Safety accessories.
+- 3 5.
+Safety accessories.